dedickinson/learning/LinuxSysAdmin/PartitionDisks.md

 # Partitioning a disk

+## Linux file system overview

+Partition types:

+* `msdos`: Within the disk is an MBR partition table (max 2Tb) with max 4 primary partitions and up to 15 logical partitions on one primary partition.
+* `gtp`: a GUID partition of up to 8ZB that can have up to 128 partitions.
+Linux SCSI drivers limit this to 15.

+On top of the partitions is a file system such as `xfs` or `ext4`

+Three partitioning tools: `fdisk`, `gdisk`, `parted`

+## To clear a drive or partition

+To format a partition, unmount it and then:

+    mkfs.xfs -f /dev/sdb1

+To clear an existing device (not a partition):

+    shred -v /dev/sdb

 ## A basic single partition approach

 In Virtual Box, create a new disk - say 20Gb - and attach it to a VM.
 Then start the VM